Get Started

 When one comes into conflict with their own way of thinking, they mature emotionally and intellectually.
 It is how true wisdom develops, and it is what makes way for realistic optimism and hope.

-Written by Dr. Dan Tomasulo, an American psychologist, writer, and professor, and the Academic Director and core faculty at the Spirituality Mind Body Institute, Teachers College, Columbia University, New York.
-He is the author of Learned Hopefulness: The Power of Positivity to Overcome Depression.
+This article is written by Dr. Dan Tomasulo, an American psychologist, writer, and professor, and the Academic Director and core faculty at the Spirituality Mind Body Institute, Teachers College, Columbia University, New York.
+He is the course host of How to Thrive and How to Cultivate Hope.
 Dan’s passion is positive psychology and the science of happiness, helping people focus on their strengths and cultivating their best selves so they can lead meaningful and fulfilling lives.

 All of the content on our website is thoroughly researched to ensure that the information shared is evidence-based.
 For more information, please visit the academic journals that influenced this article: What We Talk About When We Talk About Hope: A Prototype Analysis.; The False-Hope Syndrome: Unfulfilled Expectations Of Self-Change; False Hope Syndrome Reveals A Big Problem With Dieting; Learned Hopefulness: The Power Of Positivity To Overcome Depression; The End Of Trauma: How The New Science Of Resilience Changes How We Think About PTSD.